 - Backlinks from other websites and other mentions of the brand or business need to accumulate naturally in relevant places.

 - There needs to be activity, in the form of recent updates to the website and people visiting it.

 - Each main keyword phrase the website is being ranked for needs to have it’s own page on the website.
 Research is needed to locate terms with high search volumes that the website has best chance of appearing on page one for.

-- The keyword needs to be a part of the page-address. ie: www.business.com/keyword.
+- The keywords needs to be a part of the page-address. ie: www.business.com/keyword-phrase.

 - The title of the page should be closely on-topic with the selected keyword – synonyms are good.
 Not always, and depending on the niche, the page probably needs 500 words or more about the subject.

 - The content of the page must be original.
 Real people will be reading it and as well, Google updated their searches in March 2011 to penalise duplicate content.
-Now in 2015 it’s more important than ever that page content is original, relevant and good quality.
+Since 2015 it’s more important than ever that page content is original, relevant and good quality.

-- From a conversion viewpoint there should be a call to action as part of it to either contact you, or make a sale.
+- From a conversion viewpoint page copy should contain a call to action to either contact you, or make a sale.